Why are certain decisions on land use made?

 The monetary benefits of land, whether through cash exchange or market valuation, can influence decisions on land use.

-Non-monetary benefits – amenity – influences land use decisions.
+Non-monetary benefits like amenity also influence land use decisions.

 Land near existing transit and infrastructure can incur less capital outlays but require higher recurrent costs in terms of land value and taxes.

-Agricultural areas near sprawling urban centers are more likely to be converted into subdivisions than distant agricultural areas because of the perceived benefits and costs of the land use decision.
+Agricultural areas near sprawling urban centers are more likely to be converted into subdivisions than distant agricultural areas.

 In the case of Tiwi, the proposal to move the municipal center westward was assessed through the possible costs of required infrastructure and development constraints.